Welcome to the Friar Family, Class of 2024!

 Do I have just one password?

 - Initially, yes.
-The initial password on your Technology Resources Card will allow you to log in to Sakai, your Providence College email account, CyberFriar, and the Providence College computer network.
+The initial password on your Technology Resource Log-In Credentials will allow you to log in to Sakai, your Providence College email account, CyberFriar, and the Providence College computer network.
 However, the initial password is only good once on CyberFriar and your email.
 Once you log in to your email and CyberFriar, you will be prompted to change your password to something that is known only to you.
 Make note of these new passwords and keep them in a safe place.
-You will need to bring your Technology Resources card with you to New Student Orientation as you will need that initial password to log into the computers here on campus to complete your course registration.
+You will need to bring your Technology Resources Log-In Credentials with you to New Student Orientation as you will need that initial password to log into the computers here on campus to complete your course registration.

 How am I registered for courses in my first semester?